freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --answer--

-The `position: relative` element keeps its space in document flow, but the children absolutely positioned are positioned relative to the `position: relative` parent.
+The `position: relative` element keeps its space in document flow, absolutely positioned children are positioned relative to the parent.

 ### --question--